MaratGilyazov/def_ironsource/README.md

 Prints info to iOS consloe to validate your integration.
 More info here: https://developers.ironsrc.com/ironsource-mobile/ios/integration-helper-ios/
 #### ironsource.load_interstitial()
 Preloads interstitial ads, call it before showing interstitials and either wait for ironsource.INTERSTITIAL_DID_LOAD event or check manually if ironsource.is_interstitial_ready().
 ATTENTION!
-Ypu need to load interstitial each time when the previous ad was shown and closed.
+You need to load interstitial ad each time when the previous ad was shown and closed.
 #### ironsource.is_interstitial_ready()
 Returns true if the interstitial ad is ready, false - otherwise
 #### ironsource.show_interstitial()